 Web design and development.
 Our website developer is Utopian Designs, led by founder and CEO Julien Kos.
 Utopian Designs worked with us from the beginning of our dream to launch Third Coast Review in 2015.
 Julien was very involved every step of the way–in design, web development and ongoing support.
 We can say wholeheartedly that if you’re looking for excellent development and support for your website, check out Utopian Designs.

 Photos on our site

-Other photos in the banner header are from a stock photo site or by 3CR staff.
-Photos that accompany posts are by authors or are provided by the arts organizations We try to give credit for every photo we use in posts.
+Photos that accompany posts are by 3CR writers or are provided by the arts organizations they are covering.
+We try to give credit for every photo we use in posts.
 If you see a photo that has the wrong credit or is missing a credit, please let us know by using the contact form in the footer.

 A word about our name

 The term third coast has been in common usage for years.
 There’s a guitar shop, a café, and, of course, there’s Thomas Dyja’s book: The Third Coast: When Chicago Built the American Dream.
 There’s also a Third Coast Magazine at Western Michigan University (yes, Michigan also can claim the third coast, although maybe theirs should be designated the fourth).
 We like identifying ourselves in this off-kilter way and hope you enjoy our online-only coverage of a wide range of arts and culture topics.
 Check back daily because we’re always in motion.

 If you’re interested in writing for Third Coast Review, please write to us here or fill out our Contact Us form (you’ll find a link in the footer).
 Tell us about your arts and culture interests and writing experience.
 Include links to your writing samples if possible.